koalamer/vsc-labeled-bookmarks/README.md

 * `labeledBookmarks.overviewRulerLane`: set how the bookmark should be marked on the overview ruler (scrollbar)
 * `labeledBookmarks.lineEndLabelType`: set how the line end labels for labeled bookmarks should be displayed

+## Tree View in the Activity Bar

+There are two views of the bookmarks available in the activity bar under the bookmark icon: one grouping them by files and another grouping them by bookmark group and then by files.

+You can directly access this by using `ctrl+alt+b t`.
+If a text document is active at the time of using this shortcut and it has bookmarks, the nearest bookmark is highlighted in the tree view.

+## Status Bar

+The current active group and the number of bookmarks within it are displayed in the status bar.

 ## Invalid Bookmarks

 This extension tries to follow file rename and delete actions initiated from within VSCode.